› Business Loans › Lender Reviews › American Express Merchant Financing Review

 As you can see, Amex Merchant Financing works best for established businesses that perform high volumes of debit and credit card sales.
 These businesses likely have solid cash flow, which allows them to pay off their loan early and renew their loans.

 For this reason, younger businesses with weaker cash flow and less time to spare might want to seek other options.
-And again, Amex is currently not accepting new applications, but this information should be helpful when they open applications again.
+Again, Amex is currently not accepting new applications, but this information should be helpful when they open applications again.

 We here at UCS rate Amex Merchant Financing a 4.8 out of 5 rating because of their excellent service and always taking care of their clients.